Cross-correlating dark sirens and galaxies: constraints on $H_0$ from GWTC-3 of LIGO-Virgo-KAGRA: Method

+where $\bar n_{X}$ is the mean density and $X\in\{\text{GW, g}\}$.
+The angular correlation between a galaxy map and a GW map in the spherical harmonic basis can be written as

+where $\hat C^{XY}_\ell$ denotes the pseudo auto (for $X=Y$) and cross (for $X\neq Y$) angular power spectrum obtained from the masked density maps, denoted by $\tilde \delta$.
+One can construct the binned average power spectrum as

+where $W_\ell$ denotes the normalised window function.
+The corresponding covariance matrix $\mathbf{\Sigma}$ for the angular power spectrum in the Gaussian limit can be written as

 where $n^{X}_\ell$ denotes the shot noise for tracer $X$, equal to the inverse of its number density.
-For the cross power spectrum, the shot noise is zero. $f_{\rm sky}\equiv \Omega_s/4\pi$ denotes the overlapping sky fraction between GW sources and galaxy catalog, and $\Delta \ell$ denotes the bin width in $\ell$-space over which we estimate the band-averaged power spectrum.
-Choosing a large bin width makes it possible to reduce the correlation between different multipoles.
+For the cross-power spectrum, the shot noise is zero. $f_{\rm sky}\equiv \Omega_s/4\pi$ denotes the overlapping sky fraction between GW sources and galaxy catalog, and $\Delta \ell$ denotes the bin width in $\ell$-space over which we estimate the band-averaged power spectrum.
+Choosing a large bin width makes it possible to reduce the correlation between different multipoles arising from the mask.}